p0t4t0sandwich/TaterLib/README.md

 - Added the ability to set a player's prefix/suffix
 - Added numerical permission checks to `Player` for Forge/Fabric
 - Abstracted Brigadier commands
+- Abstracted simple commands
 - Simplified Plugin abstractions so depending on TaterLib is easier
+- Refactored TaterLib helper methods to be wrapped in the `TaterAPI` class
+- Added MinecraftVersion and ServerType enums.
+- Created `TaterAPI.isBrigadierSupported`